Kitsune: General overview

 This obake karuta ('monster card') from the early 19th century depicts a kitsune.
 The associated game involves matching clues from folklore to pictures of specific creatures.

-Kitsune, though literally a 'fox', becomes in folklore a 'fox spirit', or perhaps a type of yōkai.
-They are ascribed with intelligence and magical or supernatural powers, especially so with long-living foxes.
+Kitsune, though literally a 'fox', becomes in folklore a 'fox spirit', and a type of yōkai.
+They are ascribed intelligence and magical or supernatural powers, especially with long-living foxes.

-The kitsune exhibit the ability of bakeru, or transforming its shape and appearance, like the tanuki (Note: As in the as in the proverbial kitsune shichi bake, tanuki ya bake (狐七化け、狸八化け).)
-(Note: The racoon dog is commonly referred to as "badger" by Western orientalists, e.g. de Visser.) as well as the ability to bakasu, i.e. beguile or bewitch; these terms are related to the generic term bakemono meaning "spectre" or "goblin".
-Another scholar ascribes the kitsune with being a "disorienting deity" (that makes the traveler lose his way) (Note: Itō's translation for madoeshi kami (迷ヘシ神) which he takes from a title of a tale in Konjaku monogatarishū.
-Itō also uses the term kitsubaka (狐化) but this is not standard vocabulary for a lay person (not listed in Kōjien, 2nd rev. ed.), and perhaps is insider jargon, as Itō provides the instance of its use among researchers doing this type of fieldwork.) and such capabilities were also ascribed to badgers (actually tanuki or raccoon dog) and occasionally to cats (cf. bakeneko).
+The kitsune exhibit the ability of bakeru, or transforming ones shape and appearance, like the tanuki (Note: As in the proverbial kitsune shichi bake, tanuki ya bake (狐七化け、狸八化け).), (Note: The racoon dog is commonly referred to as "badger" by Western orientalists, e.g. de Visser.) as well as the ability to bakasu, i.e. beguile or bewitch.
+These terms are related to the generic term bakemono meaning "spectre" or "goblin".
+Another scholar describes the kitsune as being a "disorienting deity" (that makes the traveler lose his way) (Note: Itō's translation for madoeshi kami (迷ヘシ神) which he takes from a title of a tale in Konjaku monogatarishū.
+Itō also uses the term kitsubaka (狐化) but this is not standard vocabulary for a lay person (not listed in Kōjien, 2nd rev. ed.), and perhaps is insider jargon, as Itō provides the instance of its use among researchers doing this type of fieldwork.).
+Such capabilities were also ascribed to badgers (actually tanuki or raccoon dog) and occasionally to cats (cf. bakeneko).

-The archetypal method by which the kitsune tricks (bakasu) humans is to lead them astray, or make them lose their way.
+The archetypal method by which the kitsune tricks (bakasu) humans is to lead them astray or make them lose their way.
 The experiences of people losing their way (usually in the mountain after dark) and blaming the kitsune fox has been recounted first or secondhand to folklorists well into the present times.
 (Note: Ito says "someone" losing the way, which is understood to mean the informant or someone other.)